opensafely/documentation/docs/codelist-project.md

 opensafely codelists update
 ```

-Beware that in Windows, if one or more of these codelist files is open then this command won't be able to run.
+Beware that in Windows, if one or more of these codelist files is open then this command won't be able to run; close them first.

 You will need to add and commit these changes and push to Github.
 If you don't, or a newer version is available than that committed, the automated tests will fail with an error message.